LucifeR278/ML_Projects/README.md

 # End-to-End Machine Learning Project: Student Performance Prediction

 ## Overview
 This project demonstrates a complete end-to-end machine learning pipeline to predict student performance based on various factors.
 It involves all stages of a machine learning project, including data acquisition, preprocessing, analysis, model training, and deployment.
-The solution is deployed on the Streamlit platform, providing an interactive interface for predictions.
+The solution is deployed on the Flask framework, providing an interactive web application for predictions.

 ---